-Udine is an important city in the Friuli Venezia Giulia region.
-It is dominated by the hill on which the ancient castle stands, now home to the civic museums.
-Udine is also the city of the famous painter Tiepolo: to admire his works of art; it is essential to visit the Galleries of the Patriarchal Palace and admire the Assumption on the ceiling of the “Oratorio della Purità,” in Piazza Duomo.
+Udine is a significant city in the Friuli Venezia Giulia region.
+The ancient castle, now housing the civic museums, stands on a hill that dominates the city.
+Additionally, Udine is renowned as the birthplace of the famous painter Tiepolo, and to appreciate his works of art, a visit to the Galleries of the Patriarchal Palace is a must.
+One can also admire the Assumption on the “Oratorio della Purità” ceiling in Piazza Duomo.

 Piazza della Libertà